MikeBishop/alt-svc-bis/draft-nygren-altsvc-fixes.md

 Alt-Svc and HTTPS records have different interaction and trust models.
 Alt-Svc is provided in-connection, and might be targeted to the specific client instead of simply based on the client IP address.
-It is also received over an authenticated channel, so that the Alt-Svc entry is verifiably from the purported origin server.
+It is also received over an authenticated channel, so that the Alt-Svc entry is known to come from the origin server.

 An HTTPS record is published in the DNS, and can be targeted only to the extend that any DNS record might be targeted based on the client subnet.
-In the absence of DNSSEC signing and verification, information from the DNS is considered untrusted.
+In the absence of DNSSEC signing and verification, information from the DNS must be considered untrusted.

-However, Alt-Svc records are at best cached from the last interaction with the server, while HTTPS records can be retrieved when a client is preparing to make a connection to the server.
+Alt-Svc records are at best cached from the last interaction with the server, while HTTPS records can be retrieved when a client is preparing to make a connection to the server.

-This means that when the client is preparing to make a connection, the Alt-Svc records are more trusted and more tailored, while the HTTPS records are more current.
+When the client is preparing to make a connection, the Alt-Svc records are more trusted and more tailored, while the HTTPS records are more current.
 Should a client not do HTTPS queries when it has a usable Alt-Svc record?
 Should the HTTPS records override Alt-Svc?
 Or should the two mechanisms interact in some way?

-{{Section 8.3 of SVCB}} says this:
+{{Section 8.3 of SVCB}} resolves the question this way:

 > Clients that implement support for both Alt-Svc and HTTPS records SHOULD
 > retrieve any HTTPS records for the Alt-Svc alt-authority, and ensure that